Escape to Western Norway this Christmas

 What better way to escape the usual mayhem than having the best time with your loved ones and making unforgettable memories?
 We'd go ourselves if we could, but we'll be here keeping things running smoothly while you enjoy the festivities.

 Call us on 01273 224060 or enquire online today to get the ball rolling.
 Our friendly team of Western Norway regulars are ready to answer your questions about Voss, Myrkdalen or any of the packages mentioned above.
 More of us have visited this area than anywhere else in the Ski Safari programme.
+In the meantime, if you have any more questions about what Norway is like at Christmas, our Skiing in Norway at Christmas blog answers many common questions about snow quality, typical costs, and things to do.

 Stay connected